 Well, first, we’re a group of older women – aged between 50 and 75 (at the moment…), most of us are lesbian but not all.
 We also welcome women who don’t identify as lesbian.
 We plan to create a positive, vibrant community where older women and lesbian feminism are highly valued.

 WINC’s cohousing will be a community of 24-30 homes designed to enable older women of varying incomes and backgrounds to cooperate and thrive in a mutually supportive environment.
 So WINC’s cohousing will have:

-- A minimum of four homes for women eligible for social housing – they will rent from Women’s Property Initiatives, who will own these WINC homes and rent them to WINC women who are on the Victorian Housing Register
+- A minimum of four homes for women eligible for social housing – they will rent from a community housing provider, who will own these WINC homes and rent them to WINC women who are eligible for the Victorian Housing Register

 - Homes owned by women who may need some assistance to purchase – we are working very hard to find programs and investors to fund the gap for those who don’t have all the assets to purchase